 Understand the Needs of Your Market

-You might be the best property owner in the Philadelphia, but you will never be able to keep your renters if your property is overpriced or old-fashioned compared to other homes in the area.
+You might be the best property owner in Philadelphia, but you will never be able to keep your renters if your property is overpriced or old-fashioned compared to other homes in the area.

 The most important factor here is to know how your property and its facilities compare to other Philadelphia properties in the neighborhood.
-Stay abreast of developments in your neighborhood and the philadelphia house market.
+Stay abreast of developments in your neighborhood and the Philadelphia house market.
 Know the current home prices and why property owners are charging that price.

-Think like a renter living in Philadelphia What will your expectations be if you were looking to rent a property as a parent or bachelor?
+Think like a renter living in Philadelphia What would your expectations be if you were looking to rent a property as a parent or bachelor?
 What will you be looking for in a home?

 Every three months, check out a vacant rental listed in your neighborhood.
-If you were a prospective renter, what will appeal to you in the unit?
+If you were a prospective renter, what would appeal to you in the unit?
 What amenities can sway your decision to rent or look elsewhere?
 Do you like your space modern or laid back?
 Can you picture yourself and your family calling the place home?